Business Taxes Ontario

 Firstly, the class action lawsuit against ParkLane Financial Group Limited of Toronto and others dates back to 2012.
 Secondly, by that time, Canada Revenue Agency (CRA) had disqualified more than $4.5 billion in donations to the ParkLane Donations for Canada Charitable Gift Program by over 130,000 taxpayers.
 Also, their grief started when their accompanying tax deductions were reassessed by CRA.

 Learn more: Toronto Business Lawyers

 To understand their plight, we need only look to representative plaintiff Toronto police officer Michael Cannon.
 Cannon, who represented an estimated 9,926 plaintiffs, gave $22,500 in cash and $67,500 in “donations-in-kind” to ParkLane.
-CRA denied the entire amount.
+Further, the CRA denied the entire amount.
 That disqualification left Cannon owing not only unpaid taxes, but $6,703.76 in interest.
 The other class members had similar fates.
 All told, they invested approximately $144 million.

 It fell to Cannon to seek the Ontario Superior Court of Justice’s (ONSC) approval to certify a class action to recover the donors’ losses.
 (Certifying a class action ensures only those cases with a prospect of success go to trial.)

 Business taxes Ontario- Get help from a business lawyer today!

 As Cannon told the court, he was a reasonably sophisticated investor.
 He had been advised to donate by his professional counsel and tax advisor.
 Like others, he expected to qualify for $10,000 in tax deductions for every $2,500 donated.

 The “puppet master”, as the court deemed him, of the scheme was Edward Furtak, developer of a global index mutual fund and president and CEO of the Trafalgar Group of Companies.